 Vote Her In is my latest, in years of writing about women in politics in many different places.
 Some pieces are presented below.
 This recent headline: “It’s not prom queen.
 It’s president.” captures my view of where women belong in politics.
 Behind the biggest desk.

 For my columns in The Huffington Post, click here.

-Innovation Excellence thinks it’s Every Day Is Election Day, too.
+Innovation Excellence thinks every day Is Election Day.

 The Caxtonian and Windy City Times published my piece discussing the guidance for women’s political and public leadership that Jane Addams proposed in her great autobiography: Twenty Years at Hull-House.
 Published in 1912, her book is as relevant today as it was then.